nautobot/nautobot/nautobot/docs/user-guides/s3-django-storage.md

 ## Installation

-Nautobot can use [`django-storages`](https://django-storages.readthedocs.io/en/stable/) to publish files to S3 -- see the [docs](https://docs.nautobot.com/projects/core/en/stable/installation/nautobot/#remote-file-storage) for more information on installing this optional dependency.
+Nautobot can use [`django-storages`](https://django-storages.readthedocs.io/en/stable/) to publish files to S3 -- see the [installation docs](../installation/nautobot.md#remote-file-storage) for more information on installing this optional dependency.

 TLDR: